cdanielsen/husky-bug/README.md

  - index.js should be committed

  Actual Result:
-  Husky prevents the commit with the message "npm run prettier -dd found some errors.
-Please fix them and try committing again"
+ - Husky prevents the commit with the message `npm run prettier -dd found some errors.
+Please fix them and try committing again`
-  Additional npm error output due to `-dd` logging option that may or may not be relevant
+ - Additional npm error output due to `-dd` logging option that may or may not be relevant

  Note:
   Running `npm run precommit` produces the expected result